faizrktm/barcode-reader-wasm/README.md

-# Barcode Reader jsQR and quirc (C with WASM) through Web Worker
+# QR Reader / Scanner jsQR and quirc (C with WASM) through Web Worker

 This project is experimental and for educational purpose to see performance of WASM and JS for decode QR Code.
 Using: